 PDF for print Find calendar

-Public Administration / global studies / International Development Studies / Politics and Administration / International Public Administration and Politics
+global studies / International Development Studies / International Public Administration and Politics / Politics and Administration / Public Administration

 Når du tilmelder dig kurset, skal du være opmærksom på, om der er sammenfald i tidspunktet for kursusafholdelse og eksamen med andre kurser, du har valgt.
 Uddannelsesplanlægningen tager udgangspunkt i, at det er muligt at gennemføre et anbefalet studieforløb uden overlap.
 Men omkring valgfrie elementer og studieplaner som går ud over de anbefalede studieforløb, kan der forekomme overlap, alt efter hvilke kurser du vælger.

 When registering for courses, please be aware of the potential conflicts between courses or exam dates on courses.
 The planning of course activities at Roskilde University is based on the recommended study programs which do not overlap.
 However, if you choose optional courses and/or study plans that goes beyond the recommended study programs, an overlap of lectures or exam dates may occur depending on which courses you choose.